 ContractorConstruccions Plana, Construcciones Andrés Cintas, S.L.U.

-From the architect.
+Text description provided by the architects.
 Family Building of the XVII-XVIII centuries.

 The purpose of the intervention is that it can remain occupied by the family, who does it for generations.